The essence of trauma is disconnection.

 If there was insufficient support and safety in your childhood, this can have a lot of impact on how you are in life now.
 In your early childhood, you developed certain behavioural patterns.
 These strategies, which were necessary to survive at the time, are often used unconsciously as an adult.
 What was helpful then can actually get in your way now when connecting with yourself and others.
 By gaining clarity about this, space opens up for a freer way of relating to yourself and others.

-- If you often experience feelings of dissociation: such as not feeling fully present, it can help you to become more aware of your own body and feelings.
+• If you often experience feelings of dissociation: Such as not feeling fully present, it can help you to become more aware of your own body and feelings.

 Read more